Michigan in the Olympics

 Paralympic Games

 U-M College of Engineering student Zach Burns, who rowed with U-M's national champion club team, won a silver medal with the U.S. LTA Mixed Cox Four in LTA category.
-The U.S. team won its opening heat to advance direclty to the finals.
+The U.S. team won its opening heat to advance directly to the finals.
 They took an early lead in the medal race but lost to the British team by 2.24 seconds.
 (The LTA category, Legs Trunks Arms now called PR3, is described as "Use of at least one leg, trunk and arms.
 Also for those with visual and intellectual impairments.
 Rowed with standard boats and sliding seats.")

 Burns won a gold medal as part of TeamUSA at 2015 Paralympic World Championships.